 The two brothers remained close though the course of their lives was different.
 Thomas Lough had started working at a young age, married at a young age, trained as a pharmacist and then continued to advance in his career until he became an X-ray technician at Swedish Hospital.

-After moving to the house on Wallingford Avenue in 1888, Jacob Lough lived in the same place the rest of his life, did not marry until he was 38 years old, and stayed life-long in the same career at the Fremont Drug Company where he had started as an apprentice to Thomas.
+After moving to the house on Wallingford Avenue in 1888, Jacob Lough lived there until he retired in 1947.
+He spent his entire career at the Fremont Drug Company where he had started as an apprentice to Thomas.
+Jacob did not marry until he was 38 years old.
+Upon retirement, he and his wife Onda built a home on Mercer Island.

 The drugstore and another brother